 I love easy recipes and this super easy rotisserie chicken recipe is a fantastic alternative when you don’t want to make a big turkey for the holidays.

 I have a secret.
-A couple Thanksgivings ago, I lied to my kids.
+Many Thanksgivings ago, I lied to my kids.
 I tried to tell them the truth, I really did.
-But it was just the 5 of us for Thanksgiving dinner and I had made this surprisngly easy rotisserie chicken.
+But it was just the 5 of us for Thanksgiving dinner and I had made this surprisingly easy rotisserie chicken recipe.
 They thought it was a traditional Thanksgiving turkey and I could not convince them otherwise.
 It looked like a turkey, it tasted like a juicy, flavorful turkey…ok, I conceded, it’s a turkey.
 If they are devouring my food, who am I to argue?

 And just like that a new holiday tradition was born in our house.
 Even if we have company come for a holiday dinner, they’re getting anything more complicated than my easy rotisserie chicken.
 If they want a huge turkey and a holiday meal that’s slaved over in a kitchen all day, they can go to someone else’s house.
 When my kids think back to the holidays, I want them to remember the delicious meal and the fun we had together.
 I don’t want to be in the kitchen cooking and cleaning all day and miss out on all the fun!